tjobrien7/vigilant-enigma/proposal.md

 2. Output: Describe the output your program will produce.
 Include and example format of the output produced.

+List of food items with a price within $1 of the input

 3. Input: Describe the data that is needed to solve your problem.
 Include an example format of the input data.